Antibiotics and Birth Control Pill Interactions: Fact or Fallacy?

 What does the research say?

-According to the clinical advice, experts and women’s health providers, only one antibiotic - rifampin (brands: Rifadin and Rimactane), and to a lesser extent rifabutin - have been proven to make the birth control pill less effective.
+According to the clinical advice, experts and women’s health providers, only one antibiotic - rifampin, and possibly rifabutin and rifapentine - have been shown to make the birth control pill less effective.

 A 2018 review published in the American Journal of Obstetrics and Gynecology concurred with this information.
-Researchers completed a literature review of multiple studies that met inclusion criteria.
+Researchers completed a literature review of multiple studies.
 The authors concluded that most women can expect no reduction in effectiveness with the use of hormonal contraceptives and antibiotics (except for rifamycins).

 A review from the Journal of the American Academy of Dermatology states that pharmacokinetic evidence demonstrates that levels of oral contraceptive steroids are unchanged with combined administration of antibiotics, including: